 If Manuel had checked the Bulletin in December of 2012, the cutoff date he would have seen in his category (2A) was “01AUG10,” or August 1, 2010.
 That would have told him that people whose petitions were submitted around two years before his were only then receiving visas, and he could expect to wait around the same length of time.

 As the months and years go by, and Manuel regularly checks the monthly Visa Bulletin, he sees the cutoff dates getting closer and closer to his Priority Date.
-Eventually, he even sees his own date there, which would show up as “12FNOV12.”
+Eventually, he even sees his own date there, which would show up as “12NOV12.”
 (Or he might just as easily see a later date, such as 28NOV12; that’s okay, the Priority Dates move forward by several days or weeks at a time.)
+Only when he sees a date that's later than his, however, can he proceed with his green card application.

 At that point, if Manuel were living overseas, he could expect to get notification from the U.S. National Visa Center (NVC) and to proceed with processing for an immigrant visa through a U.S. consulate in Mexico.
 Or, if living in the U.S. lawfully (or otherwise eligible to use the procedure called “Adjustment of Status”), he could go ahead and mail the required paperwork to USCIS, and await a green card interview.